tarickb/sasl-xoauth2/docs/sasl-xoauth2.conf.5.md

 : if set, overrides the default 10 second refresh window with the specified time in seconds (integer)

+`manage_token_externally`

+: if set, especially in the token file, the plugin takes the token as is

+`use_client_credentials`

+: if set, the client credentials grant flow is used, instead of the refresh_token flow

 # TOKEN FILE

 In addition to this file, `sasl-xoauth2` relies on a "token file" which it updates independently.